celebrations & observances

 Transgender Day of Remembrance (November 20)

 Transgender Awareness Week is the week leading up to Transgender Day of Remembrance (TDOR) and is a week to educate about transgender and gender non-conforming people, and the issues associated with their transition and/or identity.
-TDOR, which occurs annually on November 20, is a day to memorialize those who have been killed as a result of transphobia or the hatred or fear of transgender and gender non-conforming people and acts to bring attention to the continued violence endured by the transgender community The Transgender Day of Remembrance was founded in 1998 by Gwendolyn Ann Smith, a trans woman who is a graphic designer, columnist, and activist, to memorialize the murder of Rita Hester in Allston, Massachusetts.
-Since its inception, TDoR has been held annually on November 20, and has slowly evolved from the web-based project started by Smith into an international day of action.
-In 2010, TDoR was observed in over 185 cities throughout more than 20 countries.
+TDOR is a day to memorialize all those who have been killed as a result of transphobia and related hatred/fear of those who act outside of traditional gender norms.
+It also acts to bring attention to the continued violence endured by the transgender community.

 Source: https://www.cod.edu/student_life/resources/lgbtq/awareness.aspx